New ‘Bachelorette’ Sneak Peeks Tease Feisty, Fiery, & Confident Hannah Brown

 — E!
 News (@enews) April 25, 2019

-As The Inquisitr has previously detailed, Hannah has hit the hometown date portion of filming her season and she should be down to her final three men in a matter of days.
-The final rose ceremony is right around the season and she should be back home and doing media interviews within the next few weeks.
+As The Inquisitr has previously detailed, Hannah has hit the hometown date portion of filming for her season, and she should be down to her final three men in a matter of days.
+The final rose ceremony is right around the bend, and she should be back home — and doing media interviews — within the next few weeks.

-Will Hannah Brown find the man of her dreams this spring on ABC’s The Bachelorette 2019 season?
-Additional spoilers regarding who she chooses should emerge soon and fans are anxious for the scoop.
+Will Hannah Brown find the man of her dreams this spring on ABC’s 2019 The Bachelorette season?
+Additional spoilers regarding who she chooses should emerge soon, and fans are anxious for the scoop.